Fonta1n3/FullyNoded/Docs/Q-and-A.md

 #### How can I import a 12 word mnemonic from Coldcard into FN wallet?
 *FN defaults to a camera but the coldcard doesnt have QR codes on the screen (I'm using the BIP85 feature)*

 Create a recovery wallet instead.
+More info in [troubleshooting](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Troubleshooting.md) section.

 ## General